 - Sustaining a deep scratch or bite mark from animals

 - Opening in the skin or loss of skin

 Management of a cut

-The treatment for a cut or wound is based on the cause, location, shape and size.
-There also some self-care measures for a cut.
+The treatment for a wound is based on the cause, location, shape and size.
+There also some self-care measures for the injury.
 It is important to note that a cut or wound quickly heals with a low risk for infection if kept clean and the edges are sealed together as it recuperates.

-A doctor should be seen if an individual has a cut with the following factors:
+See a doctor if an individual has a cut with the following factors:

 - Deep, large or jagged or bleeding could not be controlled

 - Brought about by an object that went through several layers of clothing or through a shoe

 - Accompanied by tingling or numbness close to the cut